 A survey is advisable, but not essential.
 The valuation survey for your lender will just give an overview of the property and only flags serious issues, whereas a survey such as a Home Buyer’s Report can flag up any issues that could be costly to you in the long run.

 Only 20% of people get a professional property survey before committing to the purchase as they are expensive and time consuming, so can add weeks to an already long process.
 However, purchasing a property is the biggest financial commitment you will make in your life, so a survey is a good precautionary measure to ensure there are no hidden problems.

 There are three surveys of varying cost and detail that you can opt for: a Condition Report, a HomeBuyer’s Report or a Building Survey.
 You can find out more through The Home Owners’ Alliance.
 If the survey does unveil any serious problems with the property, but you still want to go ahead with the purchase, you can use it as a bargaining chip with the seller to get some money knocked off the price.

 If the offer is accepted, the sale is not legally binding until the exchange of contracts.
 You should ask the seller to take the house off the market to avoid being gazumped – which is when someone makes a higher offer to the seller and they accept it despite already verbally accepting your original offer.

 During this time, you will begin legal proceedings, which are expensive, and cannot be repaid if you are gazumped.
-You can buy Home Buyer’s Insurance for £35 to cover up to £2,500 in legal and mortgage fees in case your purchase falls through.
-For your Home Buyer’s Insurance to offer full protection, you must take out the policy within up to 14 days of the date that you instruct your solicitor.
+You can buy Home Buyer’s Insurance for £69 to cover up to £2,250 in legal and mortgage fees in case your purchase falls through due to being gazumped by £1,000 .
+You must take out the policy within 7 days of your offer for the property being formally accepted, in writing, by the seller.

 STEP 4: Conveyancing and exchanging contracts